Skip to Main Content

 • Allows audit trials and controlled access: ELN provides an organized and controlled system that facilitates audits and reviews.
 All the editing processes will be logged and timestamped.

-• Enables searching: ELN digitalizes the entire research process thus making it much easier to search amongst previous experiments.
+• Enables searching: ELN digitalizes the entire research process thus making it easier to trace amongst previous experiments.

-• Ensures long-term access: ELN can be backed up on the server or on the cloud, which keeps the knowledge and ensures future accessibility.
+• Ensures long-term access: ELN can be backed up on a server or on the cloud, which ensures future accessibility.

 • Enhances collaboration: Sharing of scientific data stored in ELN among collaborators is much easier when compared to paper-based notebooks.